xster/flutter-wiki/Writing-a-golden-file-test-for-package:flutter.md

 ## Updating a golden file

-If renderings change, then rather than replacing the golden file in-situ, create new files with new names, and update the tests to point to those.
+If renderings change, then rather than replacing the golden file in-situ, create new files with new names (incrementing the version number), and update the tests to point to those.
 Then, add the old file names [to the README file](https://github.com/flutter/goldens/edit/master/README.md).

 This allows multiple people to contribute simultaneously without conflicting with each other.